mrphishxxx/stack-python-plone/README.md

   running a zope instance proxied by a webserver (in this case nginx)
 * everything is done for you and the instance is managed using supervisord
 * zopeskel for generating new plone packages quickly
+* a bunch of convenience commands for managing your Plone site remotely

 ##Preparation (Install Tools)
 The following commands are used on a Cloud9 IDE instance: